kolonialno/troncos/README.md

 ## Tracing

-After you have called `init_tracing_basic` you can use different methods to trace your code.
+After initializing tracing in your project you can use different methods to trace your code.

 ### trace_function